hinto-janai/gupax/README.md

 ---

 ### P2Pool
-P2Pool Simple allows you to ping & connect to a [Community Monero Node](#community-monero-nodes) and start your own local P2Pool instance.
+P2Pool Simple allows you to ping & connect to a [Community Monero Node](#community-monero-nodes) and start your own local P2Pool instance on the `Mini` sidechain.

 To start P2Pool, first input the Monero address you'd like to receive payouts from.
 You must use a primary Monero address to mine on P2Pool (starts with a 4).
 It is highly recommended to create a new wallet since addresses are public on P2Pool!